Sirenomelia: Classification

 Sirenomelia is classified by the skeletal structure of the lower limb, ranging from class I, where all bones are present and only the soft tissues are fused, to class VII where the only bone present is a fused femur.

 It has also been classified as an expanded part of the VACTERL association and as a form of caudal regression syndrome.

 Presentation

 Sirenomelia is mainly characterized by the fusion of both legs with rotation of the fibula.
 It may include the absence of the lower spine, as well as abnormalities of the pelvis and renal organs.
 It was previously thought to be a severe form of sacral agensis/caudal regression syndrome, but more recent research confirms that these two conditions are not related.
-NORD has a separate report on caudal regression syndrome.
 In general, the more severe cases of limb fusion correlate with more severe dysplasia in the pelvis.
 Rather than the two iliac arteries present in fetuses with complete renal agenesis, fetuses with sirenomelia display no branching of the abdominal aorta, which is always absent.

 Associated defects recorded in cases of sirenomelia include neural tube defects (rachischisis, anencephaly, and spina bifida), holoprosencephaly, hypoplastic left heart syndrome, other heart defects, esophageal atresia, omphalocele, intestinal malrotation, persistent cloaca, and other limb defects (most commonly absence of the radius).